pmjones/request-interop-interface/README.md

 - `HeadersArray $headers { get; }` corresponds to an array of the request headers, typically derived from `$_SERVER` or its equivalent.
 Each array key MUST be the header field name in lower-kebab-case.

-- `InputArray $input { get; }` corresponds to a parsed or decoded array representation of the request body, typically a copy of the `$_POST` superglobal array or its equivalent.
+- `InputArray $input { get; }` corresponds to an array of the request body values, typically a copy of the `$_POST` superglobal array or its equivalent (such as a parsed or decoded representation of the request body).

 - `MethodString $method { get; }` corresponds to the request method, typically derived from `$_SERVER` or its equivalent.